 Ultimately, even though the church is divided, I believe in my heart that we are all searching for truth and our intentions are good, except for rare circumstances.
 Some of us have found more truth than others.
 Many of us need to find Jesus so that our journey can begin.
 I do not believe that anyone has the whole truth or that God has revealed Himself entirely to any person or particular church persuasion.
 I believe that He will continue to reveal Himself more and more, and that we as the church will continue to get closer and closer to the whole truth.
 I believe that Jesus Christ taught the apostles firsthand how the church should be established.
 I know that the early apostles did a great job and that God is proud of them.
 However, I believe that the church, in some ways, has fallen away from those original teachings because of the various Christian movements we find throughout church history.

 Even more, I believe that the church is coming full circle.
 I believe that it is God’s intent to reestablish the church as it was first established.
 We’ve seen many recent movements that confirm this, and now the church is getting closer and closer to presenting itself to God the way Jesus originally established His Body.
 Some may already want to argue with me about this point.
 In many of what appear to be the most powerful church ministries, men and woman have often been irresponsible with their gifts.
-This activity has led many to doubt that greater things will be seen in His house.
+This activity has led to religious abuse and caused many to doubt that greater things will be seen in His house.
 Many have also doubted the early church teachings because of the more recent exposure of various well-known Christian leaders.
 We will dig into these issues with love and humility!
-We can grow together amongst our differences!
+We can grow together despite our differences!
 He has greater things in store for us!
 He is the Great I AM!

 It’s my hope and prayer that the church will begin to truly work together toward finding Him, serving Him, and preparing one another for the second coming of Jesus Christ.
 There is an upcoming scheduled wedding ceremony, and Jesus will attend very soon.
 Jesus will soon return for His bride.
 Let’s prepare together by humbling ourselves before Him.
 He would have it no other way!
 This is His banquet!